coudertlab/elate/README.md

-elate
+ELATE: Elastic tensor analysis
 =====

-ELATE: Elastic tensor analysis
+Welcome to ELATE, the online tool for analysis of elastic tensors, developed by François-Xavier Coudert at CNRS / Chimie ParisTech.
+More to come soon...